your safety in grizzly bear territory

 Bear spray is NOT a repellant!
 Do not spray it on people, tents or backpacks.

 Do NOT store your bear spray in a vehicle.
-It may explode.
+It may overheat and explode.

 Under no circumstances should bear spray create a false sense of security or serve as a substitute for standard safety precautions in bear county.